yugabyte/yugabyte-db/docs/content/latest/api/ysql/the-sql-language/statements/ddl_create_table.md

 title: CREATE TABLE [YSQL]
 headerTitle: CREATE TABLE
 linkTitle: CREATE TABLE
-description: Use the CREATE TABLE statement to create a new table in a database.
+description: Use the CREATE TABLE statement to create a table in a database.
 menu:
   latest:
     identifier: ddl_create_table